Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: From orthogonal polynomials to RKHS

 For general $d$-dimensional problems, we have

 and

 For $\beta \in [\frac{1}{2}, \infty)$ and $\rho \in (0,1)$, we will call the kernel $k_{\beta, \rho}$ in \eqref{eq:kernel_exp} and the corresponding RKHS

 following Proposition~\ref{prop:RKHS_d}, the $d$-dimensional Mehler kernel and Mehler RKHS, respectively.
 The explicit formula of the Mehler kernel \eqref{eq:kernel_exp} is convenient for verifying the properties of the Mehler RKHS.
-For example, since the kernel $k_{\beta, \rho}$ \eqref{eq:kernel_exp} is smooth, by Lemma~\ref{lem:diff}, we have the following regularity result. \begin{cor} Every function $f \in \mathcal{H}_{\beta, \rho}$ is smooth, and $\forall \vec{m}\geq 0$,
+For example, since the kernel $k_{\beta, \rho}$ \eqref{eq:kernel_exp} is smooth, by Lemma~\ref{lem:diff}, we have the following regularity result.